Movatterモバイル変換

 CoachJim Tatum of theUniversity of North Carolina was interested in Bell to play football, but the school was segregated.
 Tatum contacted coachMurray Warmath at theUniversity of Minnesota, where Warmath had been recruiting black players.
 Tatum recommended Bell, and Bell went to Minnesota.
 At Minnesota, it was the first time he shared a classroom or dining table with whites.
 Bell was originally a quarterback, but Warmath switched him to the defensive line.
 Bell would also play offensive tackle and center.[3][4]
 Warmath said of Bell, "'He would have been a standout at any position; he was of maximum value to us at tackle.'"[1]

-He was a two-time first teamAll-American (1961 and 1962) and the winner of the 1962Outland Trophy, which is given to the nation's most outstanding interior lineman.
+He was a two-time first-teamAll-American (1961 and 1962) and the winner of the 1962Outland Trophy, which is given to the nation's most outstanding interior lineman.
 In 1962, he was also named Lineman of the Year by the United Press and the Columbus Touchdown Club as well as Player of the Year by Coach & Athlete Magazine.
 He also finished third inHeisman Trophy voting.[4][1]

 Professional football career

-Bell was drafted by the Minnesota Vikings of the NFL in the second round (16th overall),[5] and in the seventh round of the AFL draft by the Kansas City Chiefs.
+Bell was selected by the Minnesota Vikings of the NFL in the second round (16th overall),[5] and in the seventh round of the AFL draft by the Kansas City Chiefs.
 He surprisingly chose to join the Chiefs, where he would go on to play for 12 years, first in theAmerican Football League from1963 through1969, and then in the NFL from1970 through1974.
-He met with Chiefs ownerLamar Hunt over ice cream on Minnesota's campus, and they agreed to a no-cut guaranteed contract, something the Vikings would not do; in addition to agreeing to a longer term of years than the Vikings offered.[4][7]
+He met with Chiefs ownerLamar Hunt over ice cream on Minnesota's campus, and they agreed to a no-cut guaranteed contract, something the Vikings would not do; in addition to agreeing to a longer term of years than the Vikings offered.[4][10]

-In 1964, Bell was All AFL as a defensive end, but in 1965, futurePro Football Hall of Fame coachHank Stram moved Bell tooutside linebacker.
-Bell was then All AFL or All NFL as a linebacker every year from 1965 to 1971.
+In 1964, Bell was All-AFL as a defensive end, but in 1965, futurePro Football Hall of Fame coachHank Stram[11] moved Bell tooutside linebacker.
+Stram moved Bell to outside linebacker for his speed to combat theOakland Raiders' use of running backClem Daniels as a pass receiver out of the backfield.[12]
+Bell was then All-AFL or All-NFL as a linebacker every year from 1965 to 1971.
 Bell was anAFL All-Star for six consecutive years,1964 through1969, and then an NFLPro Bowler for four straight years (1970,1971,1972,1973).[4]
-He was AFL Defensive Player of the Year in 1969.[8][7]
+He was AFL Defensive Player of the Year in 1969.[13][10]
 Bell never missed a regular season game, playing in 168 during his professional career.[5]

-He was on two AFL Championship teams (1966 and 1969) and a World Championship team, losingSuper Bowl I and winning Super Bowl IV.[9]
-He was named to the first teamAll-Time All-AFL Team in 1970, along with teammatesJerry Mays, future hall of famerJohnny Robinson,Fred Arbanas,Ed Budde,Jim Tyrer,Paul Lowe andJerrel Wilson on the first team, and future hall of famersBuck Buchanan andLen Dawson on the second team.[10][11]
-He was inducted into the Chiefs Hall of Fame in 1980, and the Pro Football Hall of Fame in 1983,[4] the first Chief to receive that honor.[2]
-He was selected to theNFL 100th Anniversary All-Time Team, which also included teammates Buck Buchanan,Willie Lanier (who would become a lifelong friend[7]), andJan Stenerud.[12]
-In 1999, he was ranked number 66 onThe Sporting News' list of the 100 Greatest Football Players, one above teammate Buck Buchanan.[13]
-He was number 74 onthe Athletic's 2021 list of the best 100 football players of all time.[7]
+He was on two AFL Championship teams (1966 and 1969) and a World Championship team, losingSuper Bowl I and winning Super Bowl IV.[14]
+He was named to the first teamAll-Time All-AFL Team in 1970, along with teammatesJerry Mays, future Hall of FamerJohnny Robinson,[15]Fred Arbanas,Ed Budde,Jim Tyrer,Paul Lowe andJerrel Wilson on the first team, and future Hall of FamersBuck Buchanan[16] andLen Dawson[17] on the second team.[18][19]

-The Chiefs retired his uniform number 78.[14]
-A total of six defensive players on the Chiefs Super Bowl IV championship team were selected to the Pro Football Hall of Fame (Bell, Buchanan,Curly Culp, Willie Lanier,Emmitt Thomas and Johnny Robinson).[15][16]
-Quarterback Len Dawson and kicker Jan Stenerud from that team are also in the hall of fame.[17][18]
-He played alongside hall of fame middle linebacker Willie Lanier,[19] and was part of one of the all-time linebacker trios with Lanier andJim Lynch.[20]
-He was inducted into the Missouri Sports Hall of Fame in 1995, and named one of its Legends in 2006.[8]
+A total of six defensive players on the Chiefs Super Bowl IV championship team were selected to the Pro Football Hall of Fame (Bell, Buchanan,Curly Culp,Willie Lanier,Emmitt Thomas and Johnny Robinson).[20][15]
+Quarterback Len Dawson and kicker Jan Stenerud from that team are also in the Hall of Fame.[17][21]
+He played alongside Hall of Fame middle linebacker Willie Lanier,[22] and was part of one of the all-time linebacker trios with Lanier andJim Lynch.[23]

 One of Bell's finest moments came in the1969 AFL divisional playoff game against theNew York Jets.
 In a criticalgoal line stand, his key coverage on Jetsrunning backMatt Snell stopped the drive and forced New York to kick afield goal.
-Jets quarterbackJoe Namath was stunned Bell was in coverage and said it would have otherwise been a touchdown and Jets victory .[4][7]
+Jets quarterbackJoe Namath was stunned Bell was in coverage and said it would have otherwise been a touchdown and Jets victory.[4][10]
 The 13–6 victory over the Jets propelledKansas City to its firstSuper Bowl triumph.
-During a regular-season game against Denver (11/27), the Broncos, trailing 24–17 late in the game, attempted an onside kick that was recovered by Bell, who promptly returned that kick for a 53-yard touchdown.[21]
+During a regular-season game against Denver (11/27), the Broncos, trailing 24–17 late in the game, attempted an onside kick that was recovered by Bell, who promptly returned that kick for a 53-yard touchdown.[24]

 Bell was noted for his one-of-a-kind athleticism.
-At 6' 4" and 220 or 230 pounds, with a 28-inch waist and pyramid-like build, he was also reported to have run a 4.4 or 4.540-yard dash.[3][7]
+At 6 ft 4 in (1.93 m) and 220 (99.8 kg) or 230 (104.3 kg) pounds, with a 28-inch (71.1 cm) waist and pyramid-like build, he was also reported to have run a 4.4 or 4.540-yard dash.[3][10]
 Some consider Bell the greatest all-around athlete to have played football.[5]
-Bell was possibly the most physically gifted linebacker in professional football history, for his speed at such a size made him ideal at outside linebacker.[citation needed] He was noted as one of the finest open-field tacklers inprofessional football history.[4]
-He has been called the first great "size and speed" linebacker and the "prototype speed linebacker".
-He had been a lineman, but was moved to outside linebacker for his speed to combat theOakland Raiders' use of running backClem Daniels as a pass receiver out of the backfield.[22]
+Bell was possibly the most physically gifted linebacker in professional football history, for his speed at such a size made him ideal at outside linebacker.[citation needed] He was considered one of the finest open-field tacklers inprofessional football history.[4]
+He has been called the first great "size and speed" linebacker and the "prototype speed linebacker".[12]

 AFL/NFL career statistics